Research News - January / February 2022 #7

 The role of CSTI for society... in 10 minutes.

-On the occasion of the 30th anniversary of the Fête de la Science, François MarchalPresident of the State-Region Committee for Scientific, Technical and Industrial Culture, presented his vision of CSTI at the Prefecture of the Provence-Alpes-Côte d'Azur Region.
+To mark the 30th anniversary of the Fête de la Science, François MarchalChairman of the Comité Etat Région pour la Culture Scientifique Technique et Industrielle, presented his vision of CSTI at the Préfecture de Région Provence-Alpes-Côte d'Azur.

 Press review of research at Avignon University

-The Conversation : Article by Thierry Dutoit and Christel Vidaller
+The Conversation: Article by Thierry Dutoit and Christel Vidaller

 Agenda